kkufieta/CarND-Vehicle-Detection/writeup_template.md

 ### Video Implementation

 ####1.
 Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding boxes are ok as long as you are identifying the vehicles most of the time with minimal false positives.)
-Here's a [link to my video result][video1] or [youtube][video_link]
+Here's a [link to my video result][video1] or you can view it directly on [youtube][video_link].

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
-I then assumed each blob corresponded to a vehicle.
+As I was scanning all images for car detections, I made a list of all the boxes that had a positive result.
+From all those boxes, I created a heatmap, and thresholded it with a value of 2, which means that at least 2 boxes had to overlap for them to be a positive finding.

+I returned the thresholded heatmap for each image in the video and kept a record of heatmaps from the past 12 frames.
+In order to do that efficiently, I kept a rolling list of 12 heatmaps, and a sum of the past 12 heatmaps, that I used for car detection.
+I updated both the list and the sum with every new frame.

+I thresholded the heatmap sum with 12, which filtered out sporadic false positives, and kept the more reliable position detection of cars within the video.
 I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-### Here are six frames and their corresponding heatmaps:
+### Here are the six test images and their corresponding heatmaps:

+For every example, you can see all the detected windows (the blue boxes), the final heatmap for the frame, and the resulting bounding boxes for the current frame.

 ![alt text][image5a]
 ![alt text][image5b]